tdmathison/tdmathison.github.io/_posts/2023-02-02-Windows-11-ARM-Reverse-Engineering.md

   * Services -> Microsoft Defender Antivirus Network Inspection Service
   * Restart Windows

-NOTE: The Windows Defender services still seem to be running after the reboot, however the services seem to not be working when viewing through Security Center.
+NOTE: You will notice that some Windows Defender services still seem to be running after the reboot, however, when you open the Security Center you will see that it is in a non-operable state (which is what we want).

 Extra setting for yet another annoying thing Microsoft has done
 * Add back the full right-click menu so you don't have to click "Show more options"